houshuang/blog/content/posts/2008-06-02-some-observations-and-suggestions-about-the-rural-china-education-foundation-library-programs-at-two-rural-sites.md

 title: Some observations and suggestions about the Rural China Education Foundation library programs at two rural sites
 created_at: 2008-06-02 00:00:00 -0400
 kind: article
-tags:
+tags: china, development, libraries, personal
-- china
-- development
-- libraries
-- personal
 ---

 *Below is a brief report I wrote for Rural China Education Foundation,